Sanjidk/lucky-one-food-lover/README.md

 # Lucky One Sanjidk

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Lucky One Sanjidk](https://github.com/facebook/create-react-app).

 ## Available Scripts